mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 To avoid surprise shutdowns, I bought a battery backup system, also known as an uninterruptible power supply (UPS).
 It was an APC XX, and I've used that same battery backup for XX years.

-I've been happy with the APC.
-It's been a good investment.
+TODO: Photo

 For short power outages, the battery keeps my systems online.
 For extended outages, the battery gives me enough time to gracefully shutdown my systems to avoid data loss.

-The downside of the battery backup is that it's responsible for a lot of cable messiness in my office.
+The downside of the battery backup is that it added a lot of cabling to my office.
 My desktop, servers, and router were all in different corners of my office, so big, unsightly power cables had to run all around my office to connect those components to the UPS.

-My battery backup was also one of the main sources of cables in my office.
-Before I got my rack, a single UPS was powering my desktop PC, two servers, a router, and a switch all in different corners of my office.
-I wanted a rack-mounted UPS so that all the power cabling could be limited to just the rack.

-### Does it need to send alerts?

-After I set up my rack, a co-worker mentioned that most modern UPS systems can send alerts to devices on the local network to tell them to shut down gracefully.

-I actually never looked into that and didn't set that up.

-TODO: Does my UPS support it?

-In my experience over the past five years, extended power outages are rare.
-There have only been three that lasted longer a minute, and in all but one case, I was at home and able to just walk over to my desk and manually shut down my machines.

-For me, automating shutdowns from my UPS isn't worth the trouble, but you might choose differently if your systems are more sensitive to hard power cuts or if you're in an area where power outages are more frequent.

 ### How much time do you need for a graceful shutdown?